 Deferred Payment Agreement (Government Loan Scheme)

 If, after the first 12 weeks, the property has not been sold, the local authority can continue to pay towards the care fees, under the “deferred payment agreement”, but this money is repayable once the property is sold.

 Download our free advice guide to find out more.

-What if we want a more expensive care home?
+What if we want a higher quality care home?

 You can choose a care home that is more expensive than your local council usually pays for a person with your assessed needs, but you may need to find a way to pay the difference.

 If the council can suggest a place that meets your needs and you still want to move into a more expensive care home then they can ask a third party (usually a relative or friend) to pay the extra.
 This is called a ‘top-up fee’.
 You are not able to pay this yourself as you have been financially assessed to pay what you can afford.

 If your local council cannot suggest a place that meets your needs in your local area then they should be prepared to pay more than their usual amount.